cbdevnet/midimonster/backends/rtpmidi.md

 #### Known bugs / problems

-The mDNS and DNS-SD implementations in this backends are extremely terse, to the point of violating the specifications in multiple cases.
+The mDNS and DNS-SD implementations in this backend are extremely terse, to the point of violating the specifications in multiple cases.
 Due to the complexity involved in supporting these protocols, problems arising from this will be considered a bug only in cases where they hinder normal operation of the backend.

-mDNS discovery may announce flawed records when run on a host with multiple active interface.
+mDNS discovery may announce flawed records when run on a host with multiple active interfaces.